To understand how the price estimates were created, please read the documentation below or contact our team by emailing: alexnielson@utah.gov

 If you are interested in the Cannabis Search Methodology, please click this button: Cannabis Methodology

 On May 14, 2019, Utah Code 67-3-11 went into effect, which, among other things, requires the state auditor to create and maintain a health care price transparency tool (Tool) that is accessible by the public.
 As permitted by the new law, the Tool incorporates existing health care data from Utah's All Payer Claims Database (APCD).
-The Utah Department of Health's Office of Health Care Statistics (OHCS) is responsible for managing the APCD.
+The Utah Department of Health and Human Services's Office of Health Care Statistics (OHCS) is responsible for managing the APCD.
 Utah Code (see § 26-33a Utah Health Data Authority Act) and Utah Administrative Rule (R428-15, Health Data Authority Health Insurance Claims Reporting) requires health insurance carriers covering 2,500 or more Utahns to submit medical claims data to OHCS “to facilitate the promotion and accessibility of quality and cost-effective health care (see Utah Code § 26-33a-104).”
 According to the Department of Health, the APCD "represents approximately 90 percent of Utah's non-Medicare population."

 The Tool provides median cost information for various healthcare procedures.
 We define procedure as a healthcare encounter used to diagnose, measure, or treat a medical problem.
 A single patient may have multiple procedures performed during a single visit.
 Each patient and their bundle of procedures during a visit was given a unique visit id.
 Visit information like procedure performer (provider), facility, procedure cost, and duration were recorded.